jarenm1/auto-dialer/README.md

 # README

+Uses twiml because it was the first voip provider I found.

+# !!!
 in src/twilio.rs there is [twiml](https://www.twilio.com/docs/voice/twiml/stream) that needs to be changed.
 Currently links to where I was hosting the websocket for twiml.

 ## how to env